rijieli/epozh_dev/_posts/2020-09-26-extra-empty-line-should-be-removed.md

 ---
 layout: post
-title: Extra empty line should be removed
+title: Extra empty line should be removed, empty line should be removed
 date: 2020-09-26 23:00:05 +0800
 categories:
 ---